ading2210/edpuzzle-answers/README.md

  4. Paste in the code into the box for the url and save the bookmark.

 ## Using the Bookmarklet:

+> [!IMPORTANT]
+> Due to recent changes by Edpuzzle, you need to disable the CSP on edpuzzle.com for the script to work.
+Install one of these browser extensions to bypass it: https://chromewebstore.google.com/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden (Chrome/Edge/Opera/Brave) or https://addons.mozilla.org/en-US/firefox/addon/disable-csp-for-a-minute/ (Firefox)

 ### On Regular Edpuzzles:
  1. Navigate to any Edpuzzle assignment.
  2. Make sure the url follows this format: `https://edpuzzle.com/assignments/{id}/watch`